- Annualized Return

 Simply said, a drawdown is the "pain" period experienced by an investor between a peak (new highs) and subsequent valley (a low point before moving higher).
 In the table below are the fifth largest drawdowns encountered for the portfolio/asset in question.

-The Spire Corporation took approximately 2 months on average to recover from a major drawdown.
+The Spire Corporation took approximately 6 months on average to recover from a major drawdown.
+The longest drawdown lasted 25 months.

 The underwater plot shows you the drawdown periods on a chart.
 Whereas the performance chart usually gives you a positive viewpoint, the underwater plot gives you a pessimistic viewpoint.
 It helps you to visualize downtrends that occurred and how long it took for the portfolio's value to rebound to hit a new high after suffering a loss.